SenteonLLC/senteonllc.github.io/beta/controls.md

 Once an endpoint's `System Status` is "Ready To Begin Evaluation", you are ready to continue.

 ## Intelligent Setup: Evaluation Phase
-During the Evaluation Phase, endpoints will be analyzed to determine which controls can be safely implemented without disrupting user experience and network operations.
+During the Evaluation Phase, an endpoint will be analyzed to determine which controls can be safely implemented without disrupting user experience and network operations.
  > **Note**: For the purposes of this Beta, The Evaluation Phase will complete immediately.
 In the Full Release, evaluation will take up to 2 weeks to gather relevant data and make a decision depending on prior configuration of an endpoint.

 ### Steps ###